DrMadhavSharma/QUIZ_MASTER_V2/README.md

-﻿# Running Vue2JS + Flask Application with Celery on WSL This guide provides step-by-step instructions to set up and run a Vue2JS and Flask-based application with Celery, Redis, and a virtual environment in WSL.
+# Running Vue2JS + Flask Application with Celery on WSL
+This guide provides step-by-step instructions to set up and run a Vue2JS and Flask-based application with Celery, Redis, and a virtual environment in WSL.

-##Prerequisites
+## Prerequisites
 Ensure that you have the following installed:

-*WSL with Ubuntu (Refer to the installation guide if needed) *Python 3 and pip
+* WSL with Ubuntu (Refer to the installation guide if needed)
-*Redis
+* Python 3 and pip
+* Redis
-##Step 1: Create and Activate Virtual Environment
+## Step 1: Create and Activate Virtual Environment
 ```
 mkdir my_project && cd my_project
 python3 -m venv venv
 source venv/bin/activate
 ```
-##Step 2: Install Dependencies
+## Step 2: Install Dependencies
 Navigate to the Flask backend directory and install dependencies:
 ```
 cd backend  # Change to the backend directory
 pip install -r requirements.txt
 ```
-##Step 3: Start Redis Server
+## Step 3: Start Redis Server
 Ensure Redis is installed and start the Redis server:
 ```
 sudo service redis-server start